 Does most of the fund's money come from payroll deduction?

 Most of the employee's donations come via payroll deduction in the form of a monthly check.
-We also receive donations from fundraisers such as the Flight Attendant Auction, Burger Burns, book fairs and bake sales.
+We also have fundraisers, such as: Online Auctions, Golf Tournament, Garage Sales, book fairs and bake sales.